Monetary policy walks the inflation tightrope

 Indeed, the U.S. equity market has remained both buoyant and bullish, but how much of this is froth?

 Source: Bloomberg data and PIMCO calculations as of August 2025.
-The S&P Hopes and Dreams Index, calculated by Cameron Crise from Bloomberg, tracks the remaining percentage of market value unexplained by the book value and the net present value of the next three years of earnings estimates for the companies.
+Equity earnings yield is 1-year forward earnings divided by the price of the SPX index.
 Past performance is not a guarantee or a reliable indicator of future results.

 Market pricing reflects expectations for long-term uncertainty